AlexNexton/MS2-LingLang/README.md

 ### Images ###

 You can find the images used for the site [here](assets/img).
-We have sourced them through various websites, which are free to use:
+I sourced them through various websites, which are free to use:

 - [Pikrepo](https://www.pikrepo.com/)
 - [Unsplash](https://unsplash.com/)

 ### Colour ###

-We have identified the colour palette on [W3](https://www.w3schools.com/).
+I have identified the colour palette on [W3](https://www.w3schools.com/).

 ### Image editing ###

-- We have used snippet tool for capturing screengrabs which we have saved as images.
+- I have used snippet tool for capturing screengrabs which I saved as images.
 - A handy [Birme](https://www.birme.net/?target_width=300&target_height=300&quality=100&border_width=1&border_color=%23bd3d3a) site allowed us to resise the images all at once.

 ### Acknowledgements ###